canonical/charmed-5g/docs/tutorials/mastering.md

 #### Control-plane VM

-Log in to the `control-plane` VM.
+Log in to the `control-plane` VM:

 ```console
 multipass shell control-plane
 ```

-Configure IP address and nameservers for `mgmt` interface by replacing the content of `/etc/netplan/50-cloud-init.yaml` as following:
+Configure IP address and nameservers for `mgmt` interface by replacing the content of `/etc/netplan/50-cloud-init.yaml`:

 ```console
 cat << EOF | sudo tee /etc/netplan/50-cloud-init.yaml